tenorviol/cometjax/README.md

 whoami example
 --------------

-whoami is a very rudimentary long-polling comet chat server that runs on node.js.

-To run the whoami example, download and install [node.js](http://nodejs.org/).
-The server should run without any additional libraries:
+whoami is a very rudimentary long-polling comet chat server that runs on [node.js](http://nodejs.org/).
+To run the whoami example, download and install node.js.
+The server should run as is:

 	node example/whoami.node.js

-Then launch whomai.html into various browser windows.
-Pass your ip address to your friends and talk remotely.
+Then launch whoami.html into various browser windows, and start chattin'.

 Features
 --------